crossbario/autobahn-python/doc/WAMPv2.md

    print("Ok, event published!")
 ```

-The parameters `concert` and `date` in the event handler would be bound from the
+The parameters `concert` and `date` in the event handler will be bound from the
 published payload.

-If you are only interested in a subset of events, that would work like
+If you are only interested in a subset of events, that works like this

 ```python
 @wamp.topic("com.myapp.us.montana.<city>.on_concert")